 She does all this in a very friendly, engaging, and encouraging manner.

-After this comes page 3 of the PDF and the teacher remarkably tells us that we have already learned five letters of the Russian alphabet just through learning ‘Yes’ and ‘No’!
+After this comes page 3 of the PDF where, remarkably, the teacher tells us that we have already learned five letters of the Russian alphabet just through learning ‘Yes’ and ‘No’!

-At this point, you are then meant to pause the video and listen to the audio file that you downloaded at the beginning of the lesson.
-You’ll listen to the various ways that the different letters can be said in different combinations with the other ones we’ve already gone over.
+At this point, you’re meant to pause the video and listen to the audio file that you downloaded at the beginning of the lesson.
+You’ll listen to the various ways that the different letters can be said in different combinations with the other ones you’ve already gone over.

 Once you’ve done this you return to the video where your teacher then goes through the different combinations with you so that you can hear how they are pronounced again and check that you remembered them correctly.